PRESS RELEASE Trey Yates, principal at The Law Office of Sam M. (Trey) Yates, III,…

 by Houston Divorce Attorney Sam M. “Trey” Yates, III

-My experience and science has proven it: practicing gratitude makes us happier; even while going through tough times in our lives, such as divorce.
+My experience and science have proven it: practicing gratitude makes us happier; even while going through tough times in our lives, such as divorce.

 The pain they feel is very real and I readily acknowledge it, but I don’t leave them there.